yuzhoumo/piazzabox/README.md

 3. Open the generated html found in the `/archive` folder (alternatively, host this somewhere).

-If Piazzabox fails due to network erros or is interrupted while archiving, simply retry and Piazzabox will pick up where it left off.
+If Piazzabox fails due to network errors or is otherwise interrupted while archiving, restart the program and it will pick up where it left off.

 ### Installation